brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

 ## The application

-For demo purposes, we'll pretend the system exposes an API to provision VMs.
+For demo purposes, we'll pretend that the system exposes an API to provision VMs.
 A [*Camel*](http://camel.apache.org/) micro-service will handle API calls where the required operating system, number of CPU cores, memory and storage are given to be provisioned.

 ![Camel Application]({{ site.baseurl }}/assets/img/posts/camel-app.png){:width="80%"}